If you’re on this page that means that you want to learn more about me. So, hi!

 My name is Rachel Morón and I’m a multi-lingual freelance writer and visual researcher from Curaçao currently living in Utrecht, The Netherlands.

 I spend most of my days behind my quick to be overheated laptop — getting lost in the tangled web of the internet and taking way too many screenshots along the way.
-I’m currently graduating Design Academy Eindhoven’s Master’s programme Critical Inquiry Lab (formerly known as Design Curating and Writing).
+I recently graduated Cum Laude from Design Academy Eindhoven’s Master’s programme Critical Inquiry Lab (formerly known as Design Curating and Writing).
 Over the period of two years, I’ve honed in on my fascination with imitation and copy-culture, culminating in a thesis about templates.
 Both the thesis and the work which resulted from it look at what it means to use and create something that is made to be repeated over and over again.

 You can reach me at rachelrosa1(at)gmail(dot)com, or follow me on Instagram [@rachenbach], which is way more regularly updated.

 This bio was last updated on October 1st, 2020.